av-crypto-security/cloud-infrastructure/cost-estimation-and-optimization/cost-estimation.md

 This module demonstrates cost estimation for a typical cloud architecture using both the official calculator and manual calculations.
+This model focuses on relative cost estimation rather than exact pricing.

 ## Overview